 A landlord can use all three grounds at once but some grounds are more serious than others – Your home is most at risk if Ground 8 is being used.

 Ground 8 is the most serious ground because if the landlord proves that this ground applies to your rent arrears the court has to make an outright possession order.
 Click here for information about outright possession orders.

-A landlord can only use Ground 8 if it is stated on the possession notice and if your total arrears are equal or more than eight weeks if your rent is due weekly, or two months if your rent is due monthly.
+A landlord can only use Ground 8 if it is stated on the Notice Seeking Possession and if your total arrears are equal or more than eight weeks if your rent is due weekly, or two months if your rent is due monthly.
 (The arrears are calculated differently if your rent is due quarterly or yearly – seek advice if this is the case.)